harshp2008/Notes/content/-- Contribution --/Setting up.md

 1. Install obsidian by clicking on this link https://obsidian.md, choose the one that fits your operating system.

-## Creating a Github account

-1. Sign up for a Github account using this link https://github.com/signup.

-2. Don't forget your credentials, you will be needing them later.
 ## Installing Visual Studio Code

 1. Click on this link https://code.visualstudio.com and download VS Code, choose the one that fits your operating system.
 You can also install VS Code through the Microsoft Store.